umasubra/ExcelJsDocumentation/resources/bindingCollection.md

 # Binding Collection
-Represents the collection of all the [Binding](binding.md) objects that are part of the workbook.
+Represents the collection of all the binding objects that are part of the workbook.

 ## [Properties](#get-binding-collection)